Vic-Warden/Smart-Calendar/docs/journal.md

 So for example when you receive feedback on your project, you can write down the feedback and your reflection on it in your learning journal.
 You can also write down what you have learned from the feedback, and how you will apply it in your project.

+## Third week : Monday 24/02

+Today I started my day early because my girlfriend is still here, she's leaving on Wednesday, which is why today I'm working in the morning as opposed to my habit of working late into the evening.
+This morning, someone in class had sent me a youtube link https://youtu.be/VnfX9YJbaU8?si=uhN22vAEtGgXQCOh I watched it to understand the whole connectivity part, I admit I have a lot of trouble with this part and it's the part that scares me the most...

 ## Second Week ( Holiday ): Monday 17/02

 I started my day by improving the layout of my cables to have a better view of my components and especially because I plan to add other components like a screen that I'll try to add tomorrow.
 I took care of my website to put a loading screen because my girlfriend had sent me a Tik Tok link to show me that there was a site that would allow me to add loading screens “easily”.
 The site is https://uiball.com/ldrs/.